-AS FILED WITH THE SECURITIES AND EXCHANGE COMMISSION ON SEPTEMBER 28, 1998 REGISTRATION NO. 333-15413 SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
-20549 POST-EFFECTIVE AMENDMENT NO. 1 T0 FORM S-3 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 CENTURY BUSINESS SERVICES, INC. (Exact Name of Registrant as Specified in Its Charter) DELAWARE 22-2769024 (State or Other Jurisdiction of (IRS Employer Incorporation or Organization) Identification Number) 6480 ROCKSIDE WOODS BOULEVARD SOUTH SUITE 330 CLEVELAND, OHIO 44131 (216) 447-9000 (Address, Including Zip Code, and Telephone Number, Including Area Code, of Registrant's Principal Executive Offices) GREGORY J. SKODA EXECUTIVE VICE PRESIDENT 6480 ROCKSIDE WOODS BOULEVARD SOUTH SUITE 330 CLEVELAND, OHIO 44131 (Name, Address, Including Zip Code, and Telephone Number, Including Area Code, of Agent for Service) With a copy to: SETH R. MOLAY, P.C.
+REGISTRATION NO. 333-27825 \\\\\ SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+20549 -----POST-EFFECTIVE AMENDMENT NO. 1 т0 FORM S-3 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 CENTURY BUSINESS SERVICES, INC. (Exact Name of Registrant as Specified in Its Charter) DELAWARE 22-2769024 (State or Other (IRS Employer Jurisdiction of Identification Number) Incorporation or Organization) 6480 ROCKSIDE WOODS BOULEVARD SOUTH SUITE 330 CLEVELAND, OHIO 44131 (216) 447-9000 (Address, Including Zip Code, and Telephone Number, Including Area Code, of Registrant's Principal Executive Offices) GREGORY J. SKODA EXECUTIVE VICE PRESIDENT 6480 ROCKSIDE WOODS BOULEVARD SOUTH SUITE 330 CLEVELAND, OHIO 44131 (Name, Address, Including Zip Code, and Telephone Number, Including Area Code, of Agent for Service) With a copy to: SETH R. MOLAY, P.C.
 AKIN, GUMP, STRAUSS, HAUER & FELD, L.L.P.
 1700 PACIFIC AVENUE, SUITE 4100 DALLAS, TEXAS 75201 (214) 969-2800 Approximate date of commencement of proposed sale to the public: FROM TIME TO TIME AFTER THE EFFECTIVE DATE OF THIS REGISTRATION STATEMENT.
 If the only securities being registered on this form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. [] If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box.
-[X] If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []
+[X]